Saint John, New Brunswick: Film and television

 Saint John, as well as New Brunswick as a whole, entered the film industry in 1924 with the now-lost silent film Blue Water, produced by the once-successful Ernest Shipman.
 The film featured soon-to-be Hollywood star Norma Shearer, though it had a short-lived screening and failed to succeed commercially.
-Saint John made a return to film with the Bravery in the Field (1979), a short drama film by the National Film Board of Canada both set and filmed in the city which was nominated for an Academy Award for Best Live Action Short Film.
+Saint John made a return to film with the Bravery in the Field (1979), a short drama film by the National Film Board of Canada both set and filmed in the city, which was nominated for an Academy Award for Best Live Action Short Film.

-Saint John is notably one of the filming locations for Children of a Lesser God (1986), a romance drama film that received five nominations at the 59th Academy Awards.
-Marlee Matlin, in her film debut, won Best Actress, making her not only the youngest Best Actress winner but also the first deaf winner in Oscar history.
+Saint John was notably one of the filming locations for Children of a Lesser God (1986), a romance drama film that received five nominations at the 59th Academy Awards.
+Marlee Matlin, in her film debut, won Best Actress, making her not only the youngest Best Actress winner but also the first Deaf winner in Oscar history.
 William Hurt, who made a return to the city for filming The 4th Floor (1999), befriended some Saint John residents during his time there for filming of Children of a Lesser God.
 Other films shot in Saint John include The Secret Life of Algernon (1997), crime drama Blue Hill Avenue (2001), Jericho Mansions (2003), Geraldine's Fortune (2004), black comedy thriller Stuck (2007), romantic drama Still Mine (2012), and Steven Bernstein's depiction of Welsh poet Dylan Thomas Last Call (2017), of which most extras were from Saint John.
-Additionally, filming for Taylor Olson's upcoming film titled Unseen took place in the city between April and May 2024.
+Additionally, filming for Taylor Olson's What We Dreamed of Then (2025) took place in the city between April and May 2024.

 In television, Saint John was featured in an episode of Hotel Impossible, as well as in ARD television documentary Verrückt nach Meer.
 Saint John was additionally a filming location for Canada Russia '72 (2006), a docudrama miniseries about the Summit Series.
+Saint John was one of several filming locations within southeastern New Brunswick for Aaron B. Koontz's Revival (2025).

 Museums

+Saint John is home to the New Brunswick Museum, Canada's oldest continuing museum, which was first opened in 1842 by Abraham Pineo Gesner as Gesner’s Museum of Natural History.
+The museum's Archives and Research Library contains approximately 45,000 monographs.
+Currently, New Brunswick Museum is undergoing a major revitalization project that will include a new 134,000-square-foot facility attached to the current building.

-Saint John features multiple museums such as the Hatheway Labour Exhibit Centre, the New Brunswick Black History Society's Black History Heritage Centre located in the Brunswick Square mall, the Carleton Martello Tower, Fort Howe, the Loyalist House, the Saint John Jewish Historical Museum, the Saint John Firefighters Museum, the Saint John Police Museum, as well as the New Brunswick Museum, Canada's first public museum.
-The New Brunswick museum was located in Market Square until an announcement was made in 2022 to move locations.
-The new location of the Saint John Museum is set to open in 2028 on Douglas avenue. before Saint John also had the Barbour's General Store, but it was later demolished in July 2023 after having received excessive fire damage in early 2022.
+Other museums include the Saint John Jewish Historical Museum, the Hatheway Labour Exhibit Centre, the New Brunswick Black History Society's Black History Heritage Centre located in the Brunswick Square mall, the Saint John Firefighters Museum, the Saint John Police Museum, and formerly Barbour's General Store, which was demolished in 2023 following excessive fire damage the previous year.